pingidentity/terraform-provider-pingone/docs/resources/application.md

 page_title: "pingone_application Resource - terraform-provider-pingone"
 subcategory: "SSO"
 description: |-
-  Resource to create and manage administrator defined applications in PingOne.
+  Resource to create and manage a PingOne application (SAML, OpenID Connect, External Link) in an environment.
 ---

 # pingone_application (Resource)

-Resource to create and manage administrator defined applications in PingOne.
+Resource to create and manage a PingOne application (SAML, OpenID Connect, External Link) in an environment.

 ## Example Usage - Single Page Application (SPA)